-- · Fix a specification error in the Founders' Reward calculation during the slow start period. - Correct an inconsistency in difficulty adjustment between the spec and zcashd implementation for the first PoWAveragingWindow -1 blocks of the block chain.
-This inconsistency was pointed out by NCC Group in their Blossom specification audit.
+- Fix a specification error in the Founders' Reward calculation during the slow start period. - Correct an inconsistency in difficulty adjustment between the spec and zcashd implementation for the first PoWAveragingWindow -1 blocks of the block chain.
+This inconsistency was pointed out by NCC Group in their Blossom specification audit. - Revert changes for funding streams from Withdrawn ZIP 207.

-- · Change author affiliations from "Zerocoin Electric Coin Company" to "Electric Coin Company". - Add acknowledgement to Mary Maller for the observation that diversified payment address unlinkability can be proven in the same way as key privacy for ElGamal.
+- · Change author affiliations from "Zerocoin Electric Coin Company" to "Electric Coin Company". - · Add acknowledgement to Mary Maller for the observation that diversified payment address unlinkability can be proven in the same way as key privacy for ElGamal.